 Nevada law provides four (4) different ways in which a DUI offense can be charged as a felony including:

 - Felony DUI because of a third offense within 7 years;

 - Felony DUI causing serious bodily injury;

 - Any DUI case when the person has previously been convicted of a felony DUI.

-Under Nevada Revised Statute Section 484.C430 which provides for penalties when a DUI offense causes the substantial bodily harm to, or death of another person is guilty of a category B felony.
+Under Nevada Revised Statute Section 484.C430 which provides for penalties when a DUI offense causes substantial bodily harm to, or death of another person is guilty of a category B felony.

 The category B felony DUI with serious bodily injury or death is punishable by imprisonment in Nevada State Prison for a minimum term of not less than 2 years and a maximum term of not more than 20 years and a fine between $2,000 to $5,000.

-If you have been charged with any felony DUI offense under Nevada law, contact an experienced Las Vegas DUI defense attorney to discuss possible defenses to fight your charges.
+If you have been charged with any felony DUI offense under Nevada law, contact an experienced Las Vegas DUI lawyer to discuss possible defenses to fight your charges.
 Las Vegas felony DUI attorney Joel M. Mann represents individuals charged with DUI throughout the greater Las Vegas area including Clark County and the surrounding areas of Nevada.